"An expert is usually someone who learned from the experience of making

-- Design consultant on a distributed, high-availability DBMS for the Online Computer
+- Design consultant on a distributed, high-availability datastore for the Online Computer

 Library Center, an early utilization of asynchronous message-based architecture.

-and validation, peer reviews, etc. He has lectured on a variety of software engineering topics, has contributed to
+definition/validation, peer reviews, etc. He has lectured on a variety of software engineering topics, has

-print publications such as Windows Tech Journal, and moderated the Quality Assurance section of the
+contributed to print publications such as Windows Tech Journal, and moderated the Quality Assurance

 For a listing of our CMMI Institute-certified consulting staff and service offerings,